alan-turing-institute/hut101/web/src/pages/index.md

 hut101 is a Research Engineering Group (REG) project aimed at helping university students take their first steps into open-source software contributions by taking on clearly scoped tasks with the support of a REG coach.

-The hut101 project board can be found [here](https://github.com/orgs/alan-turing-institute/projects/319/views/1).
+All the available tasks are currently listed on a GitHub project board, which can be found [here](https://github.com/orgs/alan-turing-institute/projects/319/views/1).

 ## Objectives